-If you follow my other blog at Mahoganybox.net, then you know I’m kicking off the new year with the rather lofty goal of starting my personal family history research over, from scratch.
-Thomas MacEntee is spearheading the very popular project which he’s calling a Genealogy Do-Over; you can read all about it here.
+I’m kicking off the new year with the rather lofty goal of starting my personal family history research over, from scratch, follow the lead set by Thomas MacEntee, who is spearheading the very popular project which he’s calling a Genealogy Do-Over; you can read all about it here.
+Using his program as a guide I’m going to begin by:

 1) Setting Previous Research Aside